4 pages of nudity policy, single spaced

 We had More Magazine in here recently and they did a minimally adequate job of covering us.
 While i enjoyed the writer of the piece, i knew that the piece was too ambitious.
 The magazine wanted her to cover three significantly different communities in 6000 words, then they cut the words she had to describe all three of us in half.

 The article rightly criticizes Twin Oaks for being overly bureaucratic.
-And one of the specific examples of this is our norms (aka agreements) around toplessness and nudity on the farm.
+And one of the specific examples of this is our policies (aka agreements) around toplessness and nudity on the farm.
 This policy (which is below) we are told by More is 4 pages long single spaced.
 Clearly, the implication is that this is excessive detail.
 But i would encourage people to read it.
 In some ways it is classic Twin Oaks.

 We recognize that this problem is complex in terms of our own exposure to nudity, kids comfort, local relations etc. Not to mention the many different faces the community posses to the outside world.
 As i read this policy, lots of it is explanation, rather than only restrictions (tho there are lots of specific restrictions, which are done in a zoning type of way).
 It is in several places more like an ongoing conversation than a set of requirements.
 Which is why it is so long.